 \section{Conclusion and Discussion}

 In this paper, we have introduced \ac{ours}, a novel learning-based \ac{hsi} compression model designed for adjustable spatio-spectral \ac{hsi} compression.
 To this end, the proposed model employs six modules: \begin{enumerate*}[i)] \item a spectral encoder module; \item a spatial encoder module; \item a \ac{cr} adapter encoder module; \item a \ac{cr} adapter decoder module; \item a spatial decoder module; and \item a spectral decoder module. \end{enumerate*} Our model accomplishes: \begin{enumerate*}[1)] \item spectral feature extraction (realized within the spectral encoder and decoder modules); \item spatial compression with variable stages (realized within the spatial encoder and decoder modules); and \item spectral compression with variable output channels (realized within the \ac{cr} adapter encoder and \ac{cr} decoder modules). \end{enumerate*} Unlike existing learning-based \ac{hsi} compression models, \ac{ours} provides flexible control over the trade-off between spectral and spatial compression through its modular design.
-We have conducted extensive experiments on two benchmark datasets, including ablation studies, comparisons with state-of-the-art methods, and visual analyses of reconstruction errors.
-Our results demonstrate the effectiveness of \ac{ours}, and reveal how the balance between spectral and spatial compression affects reconstruction fidelity across different \acp{cr} for \acp{hsi} with both low and high spatial resolution.
+We have conducted extensive experiments on three benchmark datasets, including ablation studies, comparisons with state-of-the-art methods, and visual analyses of reconstruction errors.
+Our results demonstrate the effectiveness of \ac{ours}, and reveal how the balance between spectral and spatial compression affects reconstruction fidelity across different \acp{cr} and spatial resolutions.
 Our findings confirm the importance of adjustable spatio-spectral compression in addressing the diverse characteristics of hyperspectral data.